dayvonjersen/bunzilla/README.md

 	But again, I must stress that this is optional.

 5. Open up bunzilla in your web browser, log in, go to the cpanel (link in the sidebar), add some categories, statuses, tags, and start posting some reports!

+**UPDATE Wed 01 Apr 2015 11:04:40 PM EDT**
+You should be able to upgrade bunzilla at any time with `git pull`

 ---